|

 the Copperbox 2 on 116th Halsted which into the 69club.
 The Keymans

-club on the Westside, the safari room the High Chaparral on 78th
+club on the Westside, the Safari room the High Chaparral on 78th

 Stony Island, the Concept Ballroom on 79th Halsted, who can forget